cnorm35/bridgetown-blog/src/_posts/the_goal_setting_system_used_by_the_most_successful_people.md

 title:  The goal setting system used by the most successful people
 date:   2020-10-20 16:54:46 -0500
 category: personal development
+excerpt: "You set out to accomplish something with the best intentions and slowly drift away and lose focus.
+More times than not, you’ll revisit and wish you hadn’t stopped and think about where you’d be if you had kept up.
+You’re not alone."
 author: cody
 ---
 If you’re reading this, I almost guarantee you’ve heard or read this quote before